-Another possibility would be that the obviation and raising options co-exist within a language as two competing constructions.
-This is, in fact, a way to view the phenomenon of conjunct-disjunct marking in languages like Newari (Hale 1980, Zu 2016, 2018).
-In such languages, conjunct morphology surfaces on the verb with 1P subjects in matrix declaratives, 2P subjects in questions, and subjects coreferential with the matrix subject in embedded clauses; disjunct morphology, in contrast, surfaces with 2P and 3P subjects in matrix declaratives, 1P and 3P subjects in questions, and subjects of disjoint reference with the matrix subject in embedded clauses (see Table 5).
+Certain types of evidential marking may be another area to which we can extend this type of analysis.
+Recall that, as discussed briefly in Section 3.3, the centered modal operator analysis can in principle be extended to other types of modality and evidential marking has been argued to involve a modal component (see Izvorski 1997, McCready and Ogata 2007, Matthewson et al. 2008).
+A possible candidate for an analysis in terms of centered modal operators is the phenomenon of conjunctdisjunct marking in languages like Newari (Hale 1980, Zu 2016, 2018), a type of evidential marking sensitive to the identity of the attitude holder.
+In conjunct-disjunct marking systems, conjunct morphology surfaces on the verb with 1P subjects in matrix declaratives, 2P subjects in questions, and subjects coreferential with the matrix subject in embedded clauses; disjunct morphology, in contrast, surfaces with 2P and 3P subjects in matrix declaratives, 1P and 3P subjects in questions, and subjects of disjoint reference with the matrix subject in embedded clauses (see Table 6).